dotwallet/dotwallet-node/README.md

 npm run build
 ```

-will build to 'lib' folder
+will build to 'dist' folder

 ### run example